 All right, 25 now till the top of the hour, toll-free.

-You see this flurry of activity with Robert Muller, and uh we now learned earlier this week that Jerome Corsey was offered a plea deal.
+And we now learned earlier this week that Jerome Corsi was offered a plea deal.

-He said, I'm not gonna sign it.
+He said, I'm not going to sign it.

 And Jerome, you're saying you didn't remember things from two years ago when you went before the special counsel.

-And I'm I'm only 56.
+And I'm only 56.

-So let's let me be blunt about that.
+So let me be blunt about that.

-I don't know, you know, most people I know that are older, they say, yeah, it really begins to go in some ways.
+You know, most people I know that are older, they say, yeah, it really begins to go in some ways.

-But you made a big choice because you basically were offered a get out of jail free card.
+But you made a big choice because you basically were offered a get-out-of-jail free card.

 Let's be honest here.